Preceptor in Expository Writing: Expository Writing 20

 Each preceptor develops a writing course on an academic topic and teaches one or two sections per semester of fifteen students per section.
-Preceptors are eligible for multi-year contracts.
+The position is for three years, renewable for a term of up to five years, contingent on performance, enrollments, curricular need, position availability, and decanal authorization.
 Salary and benefits are competitive.
 Preference will be given to candidates with Ph.D.s or other terminal degrees in fields that are taught at Harvard College, including fields in the sciences and social sciences, or to candidates with MFAs; who have experience in the teaching of academic argument at the college level; who demonstrate a lively interest in issues of writing pedagogy and an innovative approach to the teaching of freshman communication skills; and who enjoy collaborating with colleagues on assignment design and program development.

 Please see the Harvard College Writing Program’s website for additional details.

 The University and Program have a strong commitment to diversity among faculty and staff, and we encourage applications from under-represented groups.

 Doctorate (or Doctorate nearly completed) in traditional liberal arts discipline taught in Harvard College, including fields in the sciences and social sciences, or MFA or terminal degree with relevant experience teaching writing in a field taught in Harvard College.

 We welcome applications from candidates with experience and expertise in the teaching of writing in STEM fields, the social sciences, or public policy; with experience and/or strong interest in teaching engaged scholarship writing courses, integrating multimedia and digital learning into course design and class activities, or designing innovative capstone projects.

 For the first round of the application process, please submit the following items:

 - your CV